Derek-Wen/top50-spotify-quiz/README.md

 ## Results

 The deployed Shiny application allows users to play a quiz to test their music knowledge and memory.
 The user has five rounds in a single session to guess the song name and artist name based on cover art.
-After answering, the applications shows the answers and shows whether or not the user guessed the song and artist name correctly.
+After answering, the application shows the answers and shows whether or not the user guessed the song and artist name correctly.
 The user is awarded 0.5 points for correctly guessing the song name or artist name.
 After each round, the quiz recommends similar songs based on the recommendation model

 **Example of The Quiz:**